GunnerForever/1030_project/README.md

 2. Scroll down to the bottom and you will see **Supplementary file**. <br>
 3. Download the one with file name **GSE212041_Neutrophil_RNAseq_TPM_Matrix.txt.gz**. <br>
 4. Unzip it and you will find a .txt file with name **TPM_S1G.txt**. <br>
-5. This file contains 60640 rows and 781 columns and is the original feature matrix. <br>
+5. This file contains 60640 rows and 782 columns and is the original feature matrix. <br>
-Note that this feature matrix is transposed in this project since 60640 is the number of genes and 781 is the number of samples. <br>
+- This feature matrix is transposed in this project since 60640 is the number of genes and 781 is the number of samples. <br>
+- There are only 781 samples.
+There is a 'Symbol' column (removed for this project) in original data that contains the Gene Symbol of the 60640 genes. <br>

 ## Dependency
-The developing environment used for this project is **Anaconda with Python 3.10**. <br>
+The developing environment used for this project is **Anaconda with Python 3.10.12**. <br>
 Below are the major packages and their versions used. <br>
 - numpy 1.26.2 <br>
 - scipy 1.11.4 <br>